 We decided to briefly look at the rules and regulations surrounding marijuana co-ops in a state chosen at random.
 We settled on Washington state, where recreational cannabis is legal.
-However, it is only legal to set up a co-op for medical marijuana, and the collective can only have a maximum of four members.
+However, it is only legal to set up a co-op for medical marijuana.
+Furthermore, the collective can only have a maximum of four members.

 Co-ops in Washington must register with the State Liquor and Cannabis Board (WSLCB).
 In addition to the above restrictions, co-op members may only:

-- Be involved if aged 21+.
+- Be involved if aged 21+

-- Belong to one co-op.
+- Belong to one co-op

-- Grow plants in the co-op and nowhere else.
+- Grow plants in the co-op and nowhere else

-- Use the marijuana and its products.
-Co-op members are not allowed to give away or sell any of the weed it grows to non-members.
+- Use the marijuana and its products; co-op members are not allowed to give away or sell any of the weed it grows to non-members

-- Within a mile of a cannabis retailer.
+- Within a mile of a cannabis retailer

 Colorado & California Cracking Down on Co-Ops

-All of this changed in April 2017 when the Senate approved a bill which made it a crime for Colorado residents to grow recreational marijuana for other people.
+All of this changed in April 2017 when the Senate approved a bill to crack down on the process.
+It is now a crime for Colorado residents to grow recreational marijuana for other people.
 The bill passed 35-0, and it limited the number of weed plants grown in a residence to 12 plants.
-To be fair, it was a necessary piece of legislation to tackle a major problem in Colorado.
+It was a necessary piece of legislation to tackle a major problem in Colorado.

-The new law is a real shame for medical marijuana patients who need to use a lot of the herb to help treat their condition.
-Sadly, the sheer scale of the unregulated co-op grows meant that the state government had no choice but to act.
-In 2017, news of a raid which found 230 plants in Pueblo homes barely registered.
+The new law is a real shame for medical marijuana patients who genuinely need huge amounts of cannabis.
+Sadly, the sheer scale of unregulated co-op grows meant that the state government had no choice but to act.
+In 2017, news of a raid that found 230 plants in Pueblo homes barely registered.

 Final Thoughts on Marijuana Co-Ops